 - Uncheck the package extras.

 - Enter your payment information, agree to the terms and submit your payment.

 - Create your account, choose a password and log in to Bluehost.
 (Jot down your Bluehost login information.)

 - Answer (or skip) the questions about your site, but add a blog when asked, even if you don’t plan to blog.

 - You’ll see “Nice work!”
 This is your Bluehost Dashboard.
 Keep this tab open.

-- Click the WordPress button to go to your WordPress Dashboard in a new tab.
-Keep this tab open.
+- Click the WordPress button.
+You’ll be taken to your WordPress Dashboard in a new tab.
+Keep this tab open too.

 2. Set your WordPress settings